Clam Chowder is the ultimate comfort food with tender clams, creamy potatoes and of course salty, smoky bacon!

 - In a Dutch oven, cook bacon over medium heat until fat is rendered and slightly brown.
 Remove half of the bacon with a slotted spoon to a paper towel lined plate.
 To the remaining bacon and drippings, melt in 1 tablespoon butter over medium heat.

 - Increase heat to medium high and add celery and onion.
 Saute for 5-7 minutes or until onions are soft.
-Add potatoes, garlic, red pepper flakes (if using) and sauté 30 seconds.
+Add potatoes, garlic, and sauté 30 seconds.
 Sprinkle in flour and cook an additional 1 minute.
 Stir in chicken broth, reserved 2 ½ cups clam juice, chicken bouillon, bay leaves and all seasonings.
 Bring to a boil then reduce to a simmer.
 Simmer, uncovered, for 15-20 minutes or until potatoes are very tender.

 - Stir in heavy cream and bring to a simmer to heat through.
 Discard bay leaves.
 Remove from heat and stir in clams.
 Taste and add salt/pepper to taste.
 (You may or may not need additional salt depending on how salty your clams and bacon are.)
 For a thinner or less chunky soup stir in additional heavy cream/milk or chicken broth.